 Lupus Clinical Trials: Increasing Diversity

-Medical products are safer and more effective for everyone when clinical research includes diverse populations.
 Trusted professionals like nurses can help educate patients about lupus research and increase clinical trial enrollment among lupus patients from racial and ethnic minority populations.

-Advancing Lupus Research
+Nurses Advancing Lupus Research

-Here are some ways you can help increase clinical trial enrollment among racial and ethnic minority populations:
+Here are some ways you nurses can help increase clinical trial enrollment among racial and ethnic minority populations:

 - Understand and support the importance of diversity in lupus clinical trials